 Brisbane Queensland, Australia Travel Guide

-Brisbane'the public transit system, managed by TransLink, an effective way to navigate the city.
-It integrates buses, trains, and ferries, with comprehensive coverage.
+Brisbane'the public transit system, managed by TransLink, an efficient method to navigate the city.
+It integrates buses, trains, and ferries, with extensive coverage.

-There is no traditional underground metro or tram system within Brisbane city itself.
+There isn't any traditional underground metro or tram system within Brisbane city itself.
 However, the new Brisbane Metro (a bus rapid transit system) under construction, and a streetcar system operates on the Gold Coast, south of Brisbane.

 Go Card most economical (30% savings).
 Single paper tickets available.
 Contactless payment (debit/credit card) same fare as Go Card.

 Trains/Buses: Early morning to after midnight, reduced frequency weekends.
 CityCats: Early morning to late evening.
-CityHopper: Every 30 mins, 5:30 am to midnight daily.
+CityHopper: Every THIRTY minutes, 5:30 am to midnight daily.

 TransLink strives for network accessibility.
 Many buses low-floor, wheelchair accessible.
 Newer trains/CityCats good access features.
 Specific info on TransLink website.